Aptos Creek

-Aptos Creek is a southward flowing 9.5 mi creek that begins on Santa Rosalia Mountain on the southwestern slope of the Santa Cruz Mountains in Santa Cruz County, California and enters Monterey Bay, at Seacliff State Beach in Aptos, California.
+Aptos Creek is a southward-flowing 9.5 mi creek that begins on Santa Rosalia Mountain on the southwestern slope of the Santa Cruz Mountains in Santa Cruz County, California, and enters Monterey Bay at Seacliff State Beach in Aptos.

 History

 The earliest record of "Outos" or "Aptos" is Arroyo de Outos in 1796, thought to be pronunciations of an Ohlone (Sp.
 Costanoan) village at the junction of Aptos and Valencia Creeks.
 They come together now below Highway 1 and the overpass of Spreckles Drive.
 Rancho de Aptos was a sheep ranch of Mission Santa Cruz shown on documents dating to July 5, 1807.
-Rancho Aptos was a 6686 acre Mexican land grant in present-day Santa Cruz County, California, given in 1833 by Governor José Figueroa to Rafael Castro.
+Rancho Aptos was a 6686 acre Mexican land grant in present-day Santa Cruz County, given in 1833 by Governor José Figueroa to Rafael Castro.